KeyCorp Initiates Coverage on Visteon (NASDAQ:VC)

-Several other equities research analysts have also recently issued reports on the stock.
-JPMorgan Chase & Co. cut shares of Visteon from a neutral rating to an underweight rating and raised their target price for the stock from $88.00 to $113.00 in a report on Friday, January 22nd.
+A number of other analysts have also recently weighed in on VC.
+Raymond James reaffirmed a hold rating on shares of Visteon in a research report on Monday, February 22nd.
+JPMorgan Chase & Co. cut Visteon from a neutral rating to an underweight rating and increased their price objective for the stock from $88.00 to $113.00 in a research report on Friday, January 22nd.
 They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Visteon from $166.00 to $158.00 and set a buy rating on the stock in a report on Friday, February 19th.
-Barclays decreased their price target on shares of Visteon from $150.00 to $143.00 and set an overweight rating on the stock in a research report on Thursday, February 25th.
-Raymond James reiterated a hold rating on shares of Visteon in a research report on Monday, February 22nd.
-Finally, Robert W. Baird decreased their price target on shares of Visteon from $156.00 to $150.00 and set an outperform rating on the stock in a research report on Friday, February 19th.
-Four analysts have rated the stock with a sell rating, five have assigned a hold rating and four have assigned a buy rating to the stock.
-The company presently has a consensus rating of Hold and an average target price of $108.40.
+Deutsche Bank Aktiengesellschaft decreased their price objective on Visteon from $166.00 to $158.00 and set a buy rating for the company in a research report on Friday, February 19th.
+Robert W. Baird decreased their price objective on Visteon from $156.00 to $150.00 and set an outperform rating for the company in a research report on Friday, February 19th.
+Finally, Zacks Investment Research cut Visteon from a hold rating to a sell rating in a research report on Saturday, February 20th.
+Four investment analysts have rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the stock.
+Visteon currently has a consensus rating of Hold and a consensus price target of $108.40.

 About Visteon